Orbi home mesh wifi system: Pros, cons and tips

 Home If you are planning to move to a large house or apartment for the first time, you will

-Power (P) it is the measure of the rate at which energy is delivered or used by our household appliances.
+Power (P) measures the rate at which energy is delivered or used by our household appliances.
 Power is equal to the voltage multiplied by the current.

 P = V x I

 Voltage (V) is the difference in electric potential between two points.
-Without going into technicalities, take that for some countries the household appliances and devices use 220 Vdc while some other countries use 110 Vdc.
+Without going into technicalities, for some countries, household appliances and devices use 220 Vdc while others use 110 Vdc.
 Voltage is equal to power divided by current.

 V = P / I

-Current (I) is the measure of the flow of electric charge through a material.
-Again, trying to keep it simple, the amount of current drawn is one of the two factors that determine the energy/power used by a household appliance or device.
+Current (I) measures the flow of electric charge through a material.
+Again, trying to keep it simple, the amount of current drawn is one of the two factors determining the energy/power used by a household appliance or device.
 Current is equal to power divided by voltage.

 I = P / V

-Voltage and current will let us determine the Power in Watts or Kilowatts and that knowledge does already allow us to progress further with figuring out the household appliance and devices electricity usage.
+Voltage and current will let us determine the Power in Watts or Kilowatts.
+That knowledge already allows us to progress further with figuring out household appliances and devices’ electricity usage.

-The following video explains what a Watt (W), Kilowatt (kW) and Kilowatt hour (kWh) are and how this knowledge can help us to find out our households appliances and devices electricity usage and electricity cost.
+The following video explains what a Watt (W), Kilowatt (kW), and Kilowatt hour (kWh) are and how this knowledge can help us to find out our household appliances and devices’ electricity usage and electricity cost.

-Do not forget to enable the video captions, as the video caption contains the concepts explanations.
+Do not forget to enable the video captions, as the video caption contains the concepts and explanations.

 This calculator can be used to: